By Murray Moceri – Director of Partner Accounts at CloudAlly

 7. Don’t neglect after-sales

 Churn is becoming a major cause of worry amongst MSPs.
 A recent SolarWind MSP survey indicated that every month on average in North America MSPs are gaining four new customers for every three lost.
 How can MSPs stem the loss?
 With exceptional customer service and after-sales support.
-It’s vital that your MSP partners with a company that offers product marketing and sales support, along with excellent customer support, for reduced churn and increased referrals.
+It’s vital that your Marketing Ideas for MSPs with a company that offers product marketing and sales support, along with excellent customer support, for reduced churn and increased referrals.

 How CloudAlly Can Help?